kirill-konshin/next-redux-wrapper/README.md

 ### Usage with Redux Saga

 [Note, this method _may_ be unsafe - make sure you put a lot of thought into handling async sagas correctly.
 Race conditions happen very easily if you aren't careful.]
 To utilize Redux Saga, one simply has to make some changes to their `makeStore` function.
 Specifically, `redux-saga` needs to be initialized inside this function, rather than outside of it.
 (I did this at first, and got a nasty error telling me `Before running a Saga, you must mount the Saga middleware on the Store using applyMiddleware`).
 Here is how one accomplishes just that.
 This is just slightly modified from the setup example at the beginning of the docs.
+Keep in mind that this setup will opt you out of Automatic Static Optimization: https://err.sh/next.js/opt-out-auto-static-optimization.

 Create your root saga as usual, then implement the store creator: